Ryntak94/nvim-config/README.md

 The `autopair.lua` plugin is used for automatically generating closing quotes and brackets.
 It also includes `autotag` which is basically the same thing for `HTML` elements.

 The `catpuccin.lua` plugin is a colorscheme.
-This will not work in Mac's `Terminal.app`.
 It also turns on integrations for other plugins that I have that aren't on by default.

 The `barbar.lua` plugin is for tabs.
 I've created a few useful mappings.
 A couple things to note: `:q` doesn't close a buffer/tab.
 It closes a window.
 If you are in a tab and want to close it, `:q` will likely close more than the tab you are viewing.
 Use `<leader>bc` or rebind it.
 Additionally, I'm stupid and set `gitsigns` up here.
 This gives you indications about line changes.
 There are other uses but that's what I'm familiar with.